thescalaguy/blog/source/_posts/The-Machine-Learning-Notebook-Max-Likelihood.md

 ## Summary

-In summary, max likelihood estimation is an alternative to OLS.
-The method, however, requires that we make an explicit assumption about tahe probability distribution of the data.
+In summary, MLE is an alternative to OLS.
+The method, however, requires that we make an explicit assumption about the probability distribution of the data.
 Under the normality assumption, the estimators for $\beta_1$ and $\beta_2$ are the same in both MLE and OLS.
 The ML estimator for $\sigma ^ 2$ is biased downwards but converges to the true value when the sample size increases.